Skills and Traits of a Successful Cybersecurity Manager

-Achieving success in a technology management role requires more than just a fascination with the latest technology, which is why an MBA with a focus in Cybersecurity includes a mix of business courses in addition to technology courses.
+Achieving success in a technology management role requires more than just a fascination with the latest technology, which is why a Master of Science in Cybersecurity Operations Management includes a combination of business courses and foundational technology courses.

 Students round out their business and management skills so they can become effective leaders with the right mix of knowledge and expertise to attain their goals in managing cybersecurity teams.

 Effective Management Skills

 As an IT manager, you will need to be able to manage people, as well as processes, projects and tasks.
 Your education should cover ethics, systems requirements, financial analyses, project management, business intelligence, data analysis, information security, and subjects in global cybersecurity.
 Strong project management skills and cybersecurity know-how are two of the most important areas where technology managers will focus.